aiortc/aiortc/examples/janus/README.rst

 .. code-block:: console

-   $ python webcam.py --play-from video.ts --play-without-decoding
+   $ python janus.py --play-from <video.ts> --play-without-decoding

 You can generate an example of such a file using: